How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 • “Morning, Sarah.
 You good?
 We’ve got a ton to do, and I need you sharp.”

-In the good example, the dialogue is concise, natural, and true to how people actually speak, whereas the bad example feels overly formal and wordy.
+In the good example, the dialogue is concise, natural, and true to how people speak, whereas the bad example feels overly formal and wordy.
 Analyzing dialogue examples from films, novels, and real-life situations can help you understand why certain dialogue works well.
-Striking the right balance between real-life speech patterns and purposeful writing will help you craft dialogue that feels both authentic and engaging.
+If you’re learning how to write dialogue between two characters, studying both strong and weak examples can show you what makes a conversation feel believable and how to craft truly natural dialogue.

 Dialogue Tags and Their Usage